-From the early 1900s until the 1940s, Sydney Thompson was New Zealand's most respected and successful artist.
+From the early 1900s until the 1940s, Sydney Lough Thompson was New Zealand's most respected and successful artist.

-A promising talent, Thompson attended Canterbury College School of Art, Christchurch, New Zealand, from 1895, and was also privately tutored by Petrus van der Velden (1895-1898).
+A promising talent, Thompson attended Canterbury College School of Art, Christchurch, New Zealand, from 1895 and was also privately tutored by Petrus van der Velden (1895-1898).
 He travelled to Europe in 1900, enrolling at the Académie Julian in Paris and was introduced to plein-air impressionist painting at Concarneau, Brittany (1902-04) where he subsequently executed some the most well regarded works in his oeuvre.

 Thompson was an influential artist, exhibiting over seven decades and up to the 1930s, introducing New Zealand artists to developments in European painting.
 He was honoured with an OBE in 1937.

-Thompson’s work is held in all major public art galleries in New Zealand.
+Sydney Lough Thompson died in Concarneau in 1973.
+His work is held in all major public art galleries in New Zealand.